-There’s no better waffle than a homemade waffle.
-One with a crisp buttery exterior and a light and tender inside is absolute waffle perfection.
+There’s nothing better than a homemade waffle.
+One with a crisp buttery exterior and a light and tender inside is absolute perfection.

 Waffles are, of course, wonderful for breakfast but they can also be perfect for dessert too.

 I love topping a warm waffle with fruit and a dollop of whipped cream.
-Sliced bananas, strawberries, or berries of any kind seem to elevate a waffle.
+Sliced bananas, strawberries, or berries of any kind seem to elevate it.
 Take it a step further and drizzle hot fudge sauce over the top and you’ve got one amazing dessert.

-If you’re interested in a more savory waffle, consider making chicken and waffles.
-Although I’m not a huge fan of fried chicken, crispy baked chicken is fantastic with these waffles.
+If you’re interested something more savory, consider making chicken and waffles.
+Although I’m not a huge fan of fried chicken, crispy baked chicken is fantastic paired with this recipe.

 How To Make Waffles